The Notion alternative

 not a limitation.

-Tareea has no AI.
+Tareea has no built-in AI.
 That is a deliberate choice, not a gap in the roadmap.

 The smart features in Tareea — the Focus card, smart sort, the connection map — run entirely on timestamps, due dates, and usage patterns you generate naturally as you work.
-No AI model is ever invoked.
-No note content is analysed.
+No Tareea-owned AI model is invoked.
+With BYOAI (opt-in), content goes from your browser directly to your provider — Tareea is never in the call.
 The intelligence comes from your data, not from inference on your thinking.

 Note-to-task, built in.